 Student involvement in Youth in City Government Day; student group engaged with city on a project; student/intern help with GreenStep action entry.
-Report under action 24.4 city staff efforts to support schools/youth to improve their own schools.
+Report city staff efforts to support schools/youth to improve their own schools under BPA 24.4.

-Student involvement in a city green committee / commission; separate youth/student committee or commission (note to what extent it focuses on sustainability issues); high school student internships offered in city government; formal city volunteer program focused on youth; create a professional development and/or mentorship program.
+Student involvement in a city green committee/commission; separate youth/student committee or commission (note to what extent it focuses on sustainability issues); high school student internships offered in city government; formal city volunteer program focused on youth; create a professional development and/or mentorship program.

-3 or more youth/students involved in an iMatter youth group working directly with your city council; 2 or more dedicated youth positions on a city environmental commission; ongoing connection between a high school environmental club and city commission that has youth positions; regular student interns to work on sustainability issues.
+3 or more youth/students of varying backgrounds involved in a campaign working directly with your city council; 2 or more dedicated youth positions on a city environmental commission; ongoing connection between a high school environmental club and city commission that has youth positions; regular student interns to work on sustainability issues.

 Who's doing it